Published

 Looking forward, the book considers the new context for practice in the Approved Mental Capacity Professional (AMCP) role within the LPS and the potential roles that BIAs might fulfil in this new framework in the future.

-Rachel Hubbard is Senior Lecturer in Social Work at UWE, Bristol, social work CPD Programme Leader, module leader for their Best Interests Assessment qualifying module and a registered and experienced Social Worker and Best Interests Assessor.
+Rachel Hubbard is Senior Lecturer in Social Work at UWE Bristol, social work CPD Programme Leader, module leader for their BIA qualifying module and a registered and experienced social worker and BIA.

-Kevin Stone is an Associate Professor and Lead Social Worker at the University of Plymouth.
-He is a registered social worker, practising Approved Mental Health Professional, qualified Best Interests Assessor and a university AMHP programme leader.
+Kevin Stone is Associate Professor of Social Work and Director of Social Work at the University of Warwick.
+He is a registered social worker, practising Approved Mental Health Professional, qualified BIA and previously a university AMHP programme leader.

 1. Introduction